tobyhodges/fair-research-software/episodes/03-version-control.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

+In this episode, we will begin to cover the basics of version control and explore how this tool assists us in producing reproducible and sustainable scientific projects.
+We will create a new project, make some changes to it and track them with version control, and then push those changes to a remote server for safe-keeping.

+### What is a version control system?

+Version control is the practice of tracking and managing changes to files.
+Version control systems are software tools that assist in the management of these file changes over time.
+They keep track of every modification to the files in a special database that allows users to "travel through time" and compare earlier versions of the files with the current state.

+### Motivation for using a version control system

+The main motivation as scientists to use version control in our projects is for reproducibility purposes.
+As hinted to above, by tracking and storing every change we make, we can more effectively restore the state of the project at any point in time.
+This is incredibly useful if we want to reproduce results from a specific version of the code, or track down changes that broke some functionality.

+The other benefit we gain is that version control provides us with provenance of the project.
+As we make each change, we also leave a message about what the change was and why it was made.
+This improves the transparency of the project and makes it auditable, which is good scientific practice.

+Later on in this workshop, we will also see how using a version control system allows many people to collaborate on the same project without a lot of manual effortto combine different items of work.

 ### Create a new repository

 Create a new directory in the `Desktop` folder for our work, and then change the current working directory to the newly created one: